Elizabeth Monroe: Great Britain (1803–1804)

-Return to Virginia and Washington
+Return to Virginia and Washington (1807–1817)

 The Monroes returned to Virginia in 1807.
 James Monroe won election and returned to the Virginia House of Delegates, and also resumed his legal career.
-In 1811 Monroe won election to another term as governor of Virginia, but served only four months.
-In April 1811, his friend President James Madison appointed Monroe Secretary of State, and the Senate agreed.
-However, Monroe had little to do with the War of 1812, as President Madison and the War Hawks in Congress were dominant.
-During the War, Elizabeth stayed primarily inland in Virginia, on the Monroe family estates, Oak Hill in Loudoun and later Ashlawn-Highland in Albemarle Counties.
+In 1811, Monroe won election to another term as governor of Virginia, but served only four months.
+In April 1811, his friend President James Madison appointed Monroe Secretary of State, and he was confirmed to the position by the United States Senate.
+Monroe had little to do with the War of 1812, since President Madison and the war hawks in Congress were dominant.
+During the War, Elizabeth stayed primarily at the Monroe family estates at Oak Hill in Loudoun County, Virginia, and later at Ashlawn-Highland in Albemarle County, Virginia.

-The war went very badly, so Madison turned to Monroe for help, appointing him Secretary of War in September 1814 after the British had invaded the national capital and burned the White House.
-Monroe resigned as Secretary of State on October 1 but no successor was ever appointed, so he handled both offices from October 1, 1814, to February 28, 1815.
-As Secretary of War, Monroe formulated plans to invade Canada a second time to win the war, but the peace treaty was ratified in February 1815, before any armies moved north.
-Monroe, therefore, resigned as Secretary of War and was formally reappointed Secretary of State.
-Monroe stayed on at State until March 4, 1817, when he began his term as the new President of the United States.
+The war went very badly, so Madison turned to Monroe for help, appointing him United States Secretary of War in September 1814 after the Burning of Washington by the British, who had captured the national capital and burned the White House.
+Monroe resigned as Secretary of State on October 1 but no successor was ever appointed, so he handled both offices from October 1, 1814 to February 28, 1815.
+As Secretary of War, Monroe formulated plans to invade Canada a second time to win the War of 1812, but a peace treaty was ratified in February 1815, before any U.S. military forced moved north.
+Monroe then resigned as Secretary of War and was formally re-appointed Secretary of State, where he served until March 4, 1817, when he succeeded James Madison to become the nation's fifth President of the United States.